treeverse/hadoop-router-fs/README.md

 ### Add custom Mapping Configurations

-RouterFS consumes your mapping configurations to understand which paths it needs to modify and how to modify it.
+RouterFS consumes your mapping configurations to understand which paths it needs to modify and how to modify them.
 It then does a simple prefix replacement accordingly.
 Mapping configurations are Spark properties of the following form:
 `routerfs.mapping.${fromFsScheme}.${mappingIdx}.${replace/with}=${path-prefix}`